nuitrcs/rnaseq_workshop/RNA_Quest_script_workshop.md

 ```
 msub RNAseq_workshop_submit.sh
 ```
+This typically takes 15 minute to complete, since this workshop is using small data.
+When you run it with larger data, it will take longer.
+Also, wait times are variable on Quest, depending on how busy the compute nodes are at any given time.
 ## Analysis and Visualization performed in RStudio
 Go to: https://rstudio.questanalytics.northwestern.edu/auth-sign-in and login with your Quest credentials.
 Once RStudio has started up, type:
 ```